Fix Windows 11 Blue Screen of Death Error (BSOD) [2023]

 • Choose Uninstall Updates. uninstall-upadates-windows

 This will take some moments.
 After the completion, your PC will restart.
-Any updated related BSOD should be resolved now.
+Any BSOD errors related to updates should be resolved now.

 7. Perform an SFC Scan

-You can use the SFC command in the prompt provided by Windows 11.
+You can use the SFC command in the prompt to fix the blue screen on Windows 11.
 It will check any integrity problems within the file system and fix them automatically.
-If your storage device like SSD causes a blue screen, this method is highly effective.
+If your storage device, like SSD, causes a blue screen, this method is highly effective.

 Here are the steps to run the SFC scan to fix the blue screen on Windows 11: